 Check that the account Type (under server information) is POP3.

 Outlook 2010 and later: Choose File in the top left corner.
 Click on the ‘Account settings’ box in the center and then click on the ‘Account Settings: Add or remove accounts or change existing accounts’ box that appears.
 Check that the account Type (under server information) is POP3.

 Click on the ‘more settings’ button (in the bottom right of the pop up box).

 Live Mail: Mouse over Tools in the main menu bar and click on accounts.
 Double click on the account that is full.

 For other email clients see our tutorials on email setup for a reminder on how to access the account settings.

-- In the e-mail account you want to change, the incoming and outgoing mail server to server3.bowerwebsolutions.com
+- In the e-mail account you want to change, set the incoming and outgoing mail server to server3.bowerwebsolutions.com.

-Under Advance Settings in most programs, outgoing server should be the same as incoming server, and my outgoing server (SMTP) requires authentication should be checked.
+- Under Advance Settings in most programs, the outgoing server should be the same as incoming server, and my outgoing server (SMTP) requires authentication should be checked.